Design and Build Summer 2024 Internship

 •Non-CU affiliated students will be able to apply and participate but will not receive support from the CU Denver ELC team.
 They should work through their home institution if seeking internship credit.

-•As the program is taking place on the CU Denver campus in 2023, all participants must comply with the current CU Denver COVID-19 policies in order to participate.
-Selected participants will be required to provide vaccination documentation to MOA administration to remain eligible to participate in the 2023 program.
+•As the program is taking place on the CU Denver campus in 2024, all participants must comply with the current CU Denver COVID-19 Campus Protocols in order to participate.

 See application and instructions for how to apply below.

 Learn more about other Design and Build programs here.

 Interns collaborate on a dynamic project(s).
 The end result is a professional level installation at our outdoor sculpture park, Marjorie Park!
 Interns learn, not only about the art making process, but about public art process, including responding to a request for proposal, collaboration, installation, fabrication, materials, safety and more.